-Since the mid-1990s, having a business presence online has been one of the best ways to increase its revenue and popularity.
-Frankly, it makes sense: Instead of having a customer base that primarily consists of locals and the occasional tourist, businesses are now able to appeal, market, and sell to a global audience!
+Since the mid-1990s, having a business presence online has been one of the best ways to increase revenue and popularity.
+This approach makes sense.
+Businesses no longer need to rely solely on a customer base made up of locals and occasional tourists.
+They can now reach and appeal to a global audience.
+They can market and sell their products or services worldwide!
 However, with a global audience comes global competition.
-As a result, businesses that take the first step into the online world often find themselves surrounded by several – if not hundreds – of competitors scooping up their would-be customers!
+Often, business owners ask themselves, “How can I build a website for my company?”
+They may believe it is nearly impossible.
+As a result, businesses that take the first step into the online world often find themselves surrounded by several – if not hundreds – of competitors.
+These competitors are already scooping up their potential customers!

-Thankfully, there are ways to build a website so that it’s a functional and excellent representation of a business and survive and compete in the virtual market.
-However, building a website isn’t as simple as finding a nice template and coloring it in: The development process can be long and arduous, consisting of complex code, design choices, marketing lingo, and plenty of maintenance afterward.
-Although it may be a little tough, it’s gratifying and not too difficult if you can find the right people to help.
+Thankfully, there are ways to build a website that represents a business well and competes in the virtual market.
+However, building a website isn’t as simple as using a nice template.
+The process can be long and challenging.
+It involves complex coding, design choices, marketing strategies, and ongoing maintenance.
+While it may be tough, it’s rewarding and manageable with the right help.

 You can always learn about some areas yourself, and you might be able to do a good job too.
 However, this takes time, practice, and, more importantly, experience.
 If you have no plans to build more websites in the future, it may be smart to hire a professional.

 Although there are many components to a good website, the foundation comes in the form of code.
-Code itself comes in many languages, each of which fills different purposes: HTML and CSS make up the structure and appearance of the page, JavaScript and jQuery help make client-side scripts such as animations, and PHP and MySQL are responsible for communication between the website and a database.
-Of course, there are other languages – such as Python, Ruby, and AJAX – but the aforementioned are the most basic and common.
-If you’re establishing an e-commerce website, there’s a good chance your website will be using a combination of all of them!
+Code comes in many languages, each serving a different purpose.
+HTML and CSS create the structure and appearance of a page.
+JavaScript and jQuery handle client-side scripts like animations.
+PHP and MySQL manage communication between the website and a database.
+Developers also use other languages, such as Python, Ruby, and AJAX.
+However, the ones mentioned are the most basic and common.
+If you’re building an e-commerce website, it will likely use a combination of these!

 While development may be the foundation – and even the frame – of the “house,” design is just about everything else.
 Design, however, is more than just looking pretty: It’s the art of catching the eye of your visitor, getting them to stay, and above all, ensuring that they can easily navigate the website without hassle or confusion.
 These things are significant, especially considering that users will leave a website the moment they become confused, lost, or frustrated.

-• Keep the essentials at the top.
+- Keep the essentials at the top.
 The “essentials” will vary between websites, but they usually include the website’s header, the navigation bar, and the shopping cart.
-These things should not only be kept at the top but should be unchanging between pages.
+Keep these elements at the top and ensure they remain consistent across pages.

-• SEO, however, is where things get slightly more complicated.
+- SEO, however, is where things get slightly more complicated.
 Search engines such as Google organically rank websites based on numerous factors, such as your content’s keyword density, the number of links from other websites, and more.
 Since this subject is rather broad, it’s best to pick up a few reputable books on the subject.
-Although it may be complicated, you’ll get a lot of traffic for no cost when it’s carried out correctly!
+Although it may be complicated, you can drive a lot of traffic at no cost when you execute it correctly!

 There’s a lot more to online marketing, but those three categories are the “big three.”
 However, bear in mind that the aforementioned are only brief descriptions: The actual subjects themselves are extensive and often interconnect.
 As a result, it’s recommended that you hire a professional to perform this task for you.

 At this point, your website is completely built, launched, and being marketed in some way.
 The job, however, doesn’t stop here!
-A great website is something that needs to be looked after, maintained, and regularly updated.
+You need to look after, maintain, and regularly update a great website.
 Thankfully, many tools exist that can help you keep track of numerous statistics, such as your website’s traffic.
 There are also other tools for other things, such as keeping track of marketing and advertising campaigns.
 Although there are many tools around, some of the best is Google’s free webmaster tools.

 One of the best ways to keep your website updated is to maintain a regularly-updated blog with content relating to your company’s products.
 Doing so will not only help you keep things up-to-date but will also help drive traffic, establish yourself as an authority in the field, and even increase your rank in search engines if people link to it!